Women in Ivory Coast: Comparative rankings

 Since 1995, the United Nations Development Program has been keeping Gender-related Development Index (GDI), a ranking of aggregate statistics of development, with focus on gender inequality.
 Ivory Coast has consistently ranked in the lowest quarter of the GDI, dropping to 166 of 177 in 2007, from 145 in 2005.
 Out of the 156 countries with both HDI and GDI values, 150 countries have a better ratio than Ivory Coast's.
 This movement is in line with Ivory Coast's Human Development Index trend, which peaked in 1985, and has dropped ever since.
 While leading neighbors like Mali and Niger, Ivory Coast consistently lags Senegal, Ghana, and The Gambia.
 In comparison to Senegal and France, female life expectancy at birth is around 60 percent of French totals, and 14.1 years less than Senegal, but this trend roughly mirrors male life expectancy at birth.
 Adult literacy rates are higher than Senegal's, but current female enrollment as a percentage of males is now less, and estimated earned income for females in Ivory Coast is dramatically less, while Ivorian men may expect to earn more than their Senegalese neighbors.
-A Senegalese man (per person/year) will be expected to earn USD $2,346, and a Senegalese woman USD $1,256, while an Ivorian man will average USD $2,472, but Ivorian women average just USD $795.
+A Senegalese man (per person/year) will be expected to earn US$2,346, and a Senegalese woman US$1,256, while an Ivorian man will average US$2,472, but Ivorian women average just US$795.
 As of 2004, Ivory Coast's combined primary, secondary and tertiary gross enrollment ratio (female enrollment as a percentage male) trails Niger and Eritrea, even though its total percentage of children enrolled is much higher.